 If your new floor is a different height to the existing flooring in the next room, it is important to take the necessary steps to correct this.
 You can either level out your new flooring using sheets of plywood or similar, or use a reducer to bridge the difference.
 Just be sure to use one that won't prevent the door from closing!

-If you have wood flooring in adjoining rooms, it may be hard to know what direction to lay the boards in.
+If you have wood flooring in adjoining rooms, it may be hard to know what direction to lay the boards in and where to transition flooring.
 This is actually much simpler than you might think.
 A general rule for wood flooring is that if you plan on changing direction in the other room, lay one of the wood flooring planks straight to create a visual threshold before you change the wood direction.
 If you want to lay both floors in the same direction, you can skip this step.

 Browse wood flooring from Floormaker >